CodeScop/Oge-Mai-Field-Guide/allresources.md

     - ShrineCar Battles: Roica (150 words for 1-2), Biironk (420 words for 2-4), Halores (900 words for 3-5)
     - ShrineCO Battles: Fraite (220 words for 2-3), Lekhop (320 words for 1-3)
     - ShrineGiant Battles: Skuppa's Giant Marionette (500 words for 2-4), Guardian (500 words for 1-4), Untu Golem (500 words for 0-7)
+    - ShrineNPC Battles: Skuppa (850 words for 3-4), Captain Shin (2000 words for 2-4)
     - Shrine TFA Battles: Untu Ship (500 words for 1-6), Fools' Lorsa (150 words for 1), Fools' Lorsa Halloween (100 words for 1)
     - Shrine GO Battles: Giant Ooze House (500 words for 2-4), Yawni Ooze (125 words for 0-2), Wavi Ooze (330 words for 1)
     - ShrinePoly Battles: Poly Mawt (900 words for 1-2)